DigitalCommons/mykomap-monolith/docs/deployment.md

 The `deploy.sh` script will do the rest, including writing the `.env` files in the applications, which should never be stored in source control.

-### Update
+### Subsequent updates

+After the initial install, deploying updates is simpler.

+*Note, we assume `$DEPLOY_ENV` defines our environment, as before.*

-The update process goes like this, and should be done as the application user:
+Log in as the application user:

     ssh $SERVER      # log-in as root
     su - $USER       # change to the target user

+Then perform the update:

     cd $GIT_WORKING  # change to the deployed directory . $DEPLOY_ENV    # set the configuration
     git pull         # typically you will need to update the source files in some way